 SharpBrains is an independent market research firm tracking health and performance applications of brain science.
-We prepare market reports, publish consumer guides, produce an annual global and virtual professional conference and provide strategic advisory services.
+We prepare market reports, publish consumer guides, produce an annual global and virtual conference, and provide strategic advisory services.

 SharpBrains.com, the firm’s educational blog and website, is one of the most popular brain blogs with 100,000+ monthly readers and 45,000+ eNewsletter subscribers.

-Our mission is to provide independent, research-based, information and guidance to navigate the growing cognitive and brain fitness market.
+Our mission is to provide independent analysis and guidance to navigate the growing digital brain health market and pervasive neurotechnology field.

 CEO & Editor-in-Chief